 If you have just received one of many diagnostic tests to identify disease, injury, or ailment, chances are you are waiting anxiously for the radiology report.
 One of the most common queries radiology patients have is “how long will it take to receive the all-important test results?”
 Below, we will discuss some routine imaging procedures and how long you can expect to be awaiting important results.

-What is a mammogram?
+What is Chemotherapy?